Ski The Methow by Transit

 We quite enjoyed the Methow Valley and getting to spend more time in all the places we overnighted along the way.
 The transit providers all did a great job, but of course they can’t control the weather.
 The trip reminded us that we need to be ready for the unexpected when traveling, whatever the mode, especially when winter and mountains are in the mix.

 Our total costs for transportation to and from Portland’s Union Station were about $475 for the two of us ($337 for Amtrak from Portland to Pateros and back; $6 for three rides on Okanogan Transit; $130 for the two rides with Methow Motion).
-We took the Trimet bus to Union Station on way to the Methow Valley.
+We took the Trimet bus to Union Station on our way to the Methow Valley.
 As noted, we returned to a snowy, closed down Portland after midnight.
 We were glad to get an expensive Lyft ride home, but would rather not remember how much it cost.

-Published in the Oct.
-2023 newsletter.
+Originally published in the Oct.
+2023 newsletter, updated Nov.
+2024.